Prayer for church growth

 11 But he who is greatest among you shall be your servant.
 12 And whoever exalts himself will be humbled, and he who humbles himself will be exalted.

-We lay our wisdom, our gifts, and goals before you.
+Dear Lord, We lay our wisdom, our gifts, and our goals before you.
 Teach us to lead as you did.
 Give us the heart to serve like no other.
 We pray for true humility in our hearts.
 Search our hearts, oh Lord, for the arrogance that masks itself as leadership.
 For positions that mask ignorance.
 In Jesus’ name, we pray.
 Amen

 Yearning for your spirit